brendano257/FanTest/README.md

 ### /analysis
 Analysis contains mostly Python scripts for processing the created data into more usable forms, then plotting and further analyzing the subsequent data.

+## Notes
+[1]: Initial 15-minute tests showed that GPU and CPU temperatures *approached* idle at the five-minute mark after stress-testing for 10 minutes.